 Our revenue mainly consists of wholesale and retail of the vinyl flooring products, which are primarily marketed and sold in the United States and Canada.
-During the fiscal years ended December 31, 2022, 2021 and 2020, 99.5%, 100% and 99.2% of our revenue came from vinyl flooring products and other decorative panels.
+During the fiscal years ended December 31, 2022, 2021 and 2020, 99.52%, 100% and 99.92% of our revenue came from vinyl flooring products and other decorative panels.
+During the three months ended March 31, 2023, 100% of our revenue came from vinyl flooring products and other decorative panels.

 NBS has also licensed some of its patents to other manufacturers with the goal to promote the technologies covered by those patents in the flooring industry.
 We believe that a wider market acceptance of 3D printed flooring will help establish the "Benchwick" brand further and to penetrate the markets and encourages innovation and changes to an already developed and static industry.
-During the fiscal year ended December 31, 2022 and 2021, 0.5% and 0.08% of our revenue came from patent licensing.
-We did not have revenue from patent licensing during the fiscal year ended December 31, 2020.
+During the fiscal years ended December 31, 2022 and 2021, 0.48% and 0.08% of our revenue came from patent licensing.
+We did not have revenue from patent licensing during the fiscal year ended December 31, 2020 or the three months ended March 31, 2023.

 We serve customers in North America (mainly the United States and Canada), Europe and other regions.
 During the fiscal year ended December 31, 2022, 85.50% of our revenue came from customers in the United States and 12.95% came from customers in Canada.
 During the fiscal year ended December 31, 2021, 91.53% of our revenue came from customers in the United States and 7.55% came from customers in Canada.
 During the fiscal year ended December 31, 2020, 69.65% of our revenue came from customers in the United States and 22.03% came from customers in Canada.
-During the fiscal years ended December 31, 2022, 2021 and 2020, 0.49%, 0.84% and 8.32% of our revenue came from customers in Europe and less than 1% of the revenue came from customers in other regions.
+During the three months ended March 31, 2023, 99.09% of our revenue came from customers in the United States.
+During the three months ended March 31, 2023 and the fiscal years ended December 31, 2022, 2021 and 2020, 0.91%, 0.49%, 0.84% and 8.32% of our revenue came from customers in Europe and less than 1% of the revenue came from customers in other regions.